What is the best pricing strategy to sell my home?

-On the one hand, you want to set a listing price that maximizes interest among qualified, motivated buyers who will be willing to pay top dollar for your property.
-Indeed, such buyers will ultimately determine your property's top market value.
+On the one hand, you want to set a listing price that maximizes interest among qualified, motivated buyers who will be willing to pay the highest price for your property.
+These buyers will ultimately determine your property's top market value.

 On the other hand, you do not want to set a listing price that attracts a lot of buyer prospects, but sets the stage for negotiations that result in you getting less than what your property is really worth.

 You can determine a value range for your home by looking at the recent sale prices and current asking prices of homes similar to yours in your area.
-That is why I am preparing a Comparative Market Analysis (CMA) that includes a variety of "comparable" homes drawn from the local Multiple Listing Service® (MLS®).
+That is why we prepare a Comparative Market Analysis (CMA) that includes a variety of "comparable" homes drawn from the local Multiple Listing Service® (MLS®).

 On average, serious buyers look at about fifteen properties before they make an offer.
 Doing so gives them a basis for determining how competitively a property is priced, both in terms of the market generally and what they are looking for specifically.

 If you overprice your property you'll usually lose serious buyers even if they otherwise love it.
 Experience shows that buyers usually do not make what they consider to be realistic offers on overpriced properties because they assume that doing so will just be a waste of time.